Linuxfabrik/lfops/roles/icingaweb2_module_fileshipper/README.md

 # Ansible Role linuxfabrik.lfops.icingaweb2_module_fileshipper

 This role installs and enables the [IcingaWeb2 Fileshipper Module](https://github.com/Icinga/icingaweb2-module-fileshipper).
-The Fileshipper extends the Icinga Director with the ability to import host / service definitions from CSV / YAML / JSON / XML files on disk and from plain config-file templates.
+The Fileshipper extends the Icinga Director with two things: an `Import Source` that reads CSV / JSON / YAML / XML files from disk, and the ability to ship hand-crafted Icinga 2 config files through the Director.

 This role is tested with the following IcingaWeb2 Fileshipper Module versions: